Ebazhanov/linkedin-skill-assessments-quizzes/microsoft-outlook/microsoft-outlook-quiz.md

 - [ ] Open your computer's Recycle Bin (Windows) or Trash (Mac).
 - [ ] Click the Undo button.

 #### Q67.
-You are viewing your calendar in work week view and see a thin horizonatal line running IEWING YOUR CALENDAR IN WORK WEEK VIEW AND SEE A THIN HORIZONTAL LINE RUNNING ACROSS ALL DAYS AT THE 2:30 P.M.
-POSITION.
-WHAT DOES THIS TELL YOU?
+You are viewing your calendar in Work Week view and see a thin horizontal line running across all days at the 2:30 p.m. position.
+What does this tell you?

 - [ ] Your next appointment is at 2:30 p.m.
 - [ ] You have a recurring appointment at 2:30 p.m.on each day of the week.